In this post, I’m sharing with you the recipe for oatmeal raisin cookies with healthy olive oil.

 I’m not a big fan of sweets, but I’m a cookie devourer.
-Not any cookie though: I like cookies simple, crunchy and with lots of spices.
+Not any cookies, though: I like them simple, crunchy, and with lots of spices.
 This oatmeal raisin cookies recipe is a specialty I bake and re-bake all year long, so much I love it!

-They’re oatmeal raisin cookies from scratch, from my childhood recipe book, when I began collecting, testing and keeping recipes that I really liked.
+They’re oatmeal raisin cookies from scratch, from my childhood recipe book.
+When I began collecting, testing, and keeping the recipes that I really liked.

 Replacing butter with olive oil is a constant in my life.
 It is a healthy choice, but I must admit most of the time, it is just an Italian kitchen habit.
 You can run out of butter, but it’s almost impossible to run out of olive oil.
 So you learn how to use it in EVERY recipe.